Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

-In this guide, I’ll cover the differences between massage types, real 2026 prices, how to pick a good shop, etiquette, and my personal recommendations by area — all in one place.
+I’ve been based in Bangkok since 2023, and in this guide I’ll cover the differences between massage types, real 2026 prices, how to pick a good shop, etiquette, and my personal recommendations by area all in one place.

 What Types of Massage Can You Get in Thailand?